HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: CMS
 description: TODO
-authors: [alonko, hyperpress]
+authors: [alonko]
-reviewers: [alankent, andreyl, chrissater]
+reviewers: [alankent, andreyl, chrissater, hyperpress]
 analysts: [rviscomi, tosin]
 editors: []
 translators: []
 alonko_bio: Alon Kochba is a software developer at Wix, where he heads the performance efforts.
-Alon comes from a back-end background, with extensive experience in networking, and enjoys making the web faster.
+Alon comes from a back-end background, with extensive experience in networking, and enjoys making the web faster at scale.
 results: https://docs.google.com/spreadsheets/d/1gAJh4VcSEU6-6aQxBiTFl-7cbyHukfdhg-Iaq9y5pnc/
 featured_quote: CMS platforms continue to grow and are becoming more ubiquitous year-over-year.
 They are essential for easily creating and consuming content on the internet, especially as more people and businesses establish an online presence.
 featured_stat_1: 46%